javiramos1/qagent-mcp-tools-arcade/README.md

 # Then test locally:
 make run

-# The application will automatically connect to arcade.dev's MCP service
+# The application will automatically connect to arcade.dev's API
 # No separate MCP server needed!
 ```